mchmarny/dctl/README.md

 brew install dctl
 ```

-All new release will be automatically picked up with brew upgrade.
+All new release will be automatically picked up with `brew upgrade`.

 `dctl` also provides pre-build releases for Mac, Linux, and Windows for both, AMD and ARM.
 See [releases](https://github.com/mchmarny/dctl/releases) to download the supported distributable for your platform/architecture combination.
 Alternatively, you can build your own version, see [BUILD.md](docs/BUILD.md) for details.